57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### Solana Program Examples

-To better understand CU consumption in Solana programs, you can explore example programs demonstrating the CU usage of different operations.
+To better understand CU consumption in Solana programs, you can explore example programs demonstrating CU usage of different operations.

 Solana provides many learning resources for beginners, including simple example programs (`program-examples`) designed to help developers understand the Solana development process.
 These examples can be found in this GitHub [repository](https://github.com/solana-developers/program-examples).